 Our courses can be taken in any order.
 Startup Lab provides the basics of startups including creativity, teaming, startup metrics, pivoting, and customer discovery while I2P focuses on creating a prototype.
 If you would like to learn more about whether your prototype from I2P would make a great product for customers, we encourage you to take Startup Lab.

 Can I enroll in I2P and Capstone in the same semester to work on the same project with the same teammates for double credit?

 No, these are separate programs and double dipping is not true to the spirit of the respective courses.

 What deliverables are expected for the Mid-Semester Mingle(MSM)?

 Students should prepare 2-3 slides to present for 2 minutes about their progress so far this semester.
 What problem are you working on and what is your proposed solution and progress towards it?
 Photos/videos are especially helpful.

 In an Expo format, each team will get a table and can use that space to show off their invention to visitors (e.g., friends, judges, faculty).
 Use the space in the best way you can think of: prototype demo/poster/laptop with monitor/other displays --its up to you!
 Dress as you would like to be perceived.

 Can the funds provided for I2P be used for marketing materials?

 Funds can only be used for prototyping.
+Funds cannot be used for the purchase of laptops, desktop computers, 3d printers or any widely available fabrication equipment.
 Reimbursements cannot be used for graphic design, logo creation, printing services for business cards or collateral, any artistic services or materials that are not directly associated with materials and supplies for prototyping, etc.